 U.S. law prohibits the importation of products produced with forced labor and there have been a number of recent U.S. governmental developments in response to the human rights violations of the Uyghur people in China.
 These developments include proposed legislation in the House and Senate, a recent State Department advisory, imposition of sanctions by the U.S. Department of the Treasury’s Office of Foreign Assets Control (“OFAC”), and U.S. Department of Commerce’s Bureau of Industry and Security (“BIS”) action.

-* A separate registration is required for each unique login.
-Please make sure you login as an ASTA member to receive the member rate.
+* Please make sure you login as an ASTA member to receive the member rate.

 Download Registration Form For check payments only